Don't re-download rpms if they exist on disk

 6. Watch it take the same amount of time (all the files are on the file system, so it should take the same amount of time)

-#4 Updated by mhrivnak over 4 years ago
+#4 Updated by mhrivnak almost 5 years ago

 - Checklist item Document the basics of what needs to be backed up and restored from mongodb added